Eurydia/notes-on-clean-programming-language/content/_index.md

 \ parameter | guardA = expressionA | guardB = expressionB | guardC = expressionC
 ```

-To increase readability, a lambda definition maybe placed between a pair of parenthesis, which allows it to span multiple lines.
+To increase readability, a lambda definition maybe placed between a pair of parentheses, which allows it to span multiple lines.

 ```
 // Language: Clean